 6- Finding the right information online

-I really believe you are reading the right information here, so each time you are looking for something, feel free to stick to our blog.
 Although, I want to give you some tips to find the right information.
 We’re not the only ones to do a good job in terms of providing the right advice!
 More importantly, there are some places spreading low-quality information and you need to learn to vet information!

-These tips usually are tricky and if you listen to everyone with those tips, you will end up being lost by trying too many things at the same time.
 Find 2-3 sources that you have found time to trust and stick to these sources and the basics.
 Go slow and scale things up afterwards if you can do more, and make sure that you’re always getting the basics right before trying out the most recent exercise you saw on Instagram that looks cool.